sups60/faceScanner/README.md

-# fingerprintScanner
+# FaceScanner
-Python program to scan finger print of user for authentication and authorization
+Python program to scan face print of user for authentication and authorization